Childminders and childcare on domestic premises: registration

 How to apply

-- Any childminding assistants and anyone aged 16 or over who lives in your home or works there during childcare hours needs to fill in an EY2 form on Ofsted Online.
+You need to tell us about all adults and childminding assistants and anyone aged 16 or over who lives in your home or works there during childcare hours when you make your application.
+We will contact them to complete a health declaration form and confirm their details.

 You will receive a unique reference number, or URN, by email.